ccaban6/spotify_dashboard/README.md

   - `Duration Ms`: Duration of track
   - `Genres`: List of genres for each artist (*note: not all artists have genre tags*)

+> *The files were later converted into .xlsx files to support relationships in Tableau.
+I found out that JSON files that are unioned weren't able to have relationships with other tables as well*

 ## Features

 - Multi-dimensional filters for granular exploration